-- Now add 4 cups flour, a teaspoon each nutmeg, salt, and ground allspice.
+- Now add 4 cups flour, a teaspoon each of nutmeg, salt, and ground allspice.

-- Add 2 teaspoons each mace, cloves, and cinnamon.
+- Add 2 teaspoons each of mace, cloves, and cinnamon.

 - Stir in fruit and nuts.

-- Whip the 12 egg whites stiffly, then fold in.
+- Whip the 12 egg whites stiffly, then fold them in.

 - Bake in four 9½x 4½-inch or 12x5x3-inch loaf pans that have been oiled and preferably lined with parchment paper, then lightly oil again.